commonsharp/SurvivalProject-Server/README.md

 * When someone joins a quest that already started, the quest restarts.
 * Starting a tutorial crashes the game.
 * The guild rank of new players in the room is '?' instead of being the true rank.
+* Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).

 # 26/03/2017
 * You can now chat in game.
 * You can now chat in lobby.
 There's still no concept of guilds/friends/whisper so the message just gets sent to everyone in the lobby.
 * Started working on the card shop and user shops.
+* Fixed a bug where the "Quest completed" message was not sent to other people in the room.

 # 25/03/2017
 * Added a placeholder for all the *response* messages available.
 There are 94 more responses to process Q_Q